Philadelphia Flyers

 VIDEO PLAYLIST

-Fehr, Kunitz score in Pens' routEric Fehr and Chris Kunitz each score a goal in the Penguins' 6-2 blowout win over the Lightning.
+Marchand's short-handed breakaway attempt gets past Mason in winWhile the Flyers were on the power play, Brad Marchand races up the ice and puts his shot attempt through the legs of Steve Mason for a short-handed goal in Boston's 6-3 win over Philadelphia.

-- Aho scores in OT to win it for the Hurricanes
+- Carter scores the OT winner for Kings

-Aho scores in OT to win it for the HurricanesSebastian Aho scores twice, including the game winner in overtime, to put the Hurricanes on top of the Bruins 4-3.
+Carter scores the OT winner for KingsIn overtime, Jake Muzzin passes to Jeff Carter who scores on a wrist shot to give the Kings a 3-2 win against the Jets.

 MyESPN